Subscribe to receive notifications of new posts:

 Image by Sergiodc2 CC BY SA 3.0

 In our code, we wanted to make sure we don't hold connections to dead hosts.
 In our early code we naively thought enabling TCP keepalives would be enough... but it isn't.
-It turns out a fairly modern TCP_USER_TIMEOUT socket option is equally as important.
-Furthermore it interacts with TCP keepalives in subtle ways.
+It turns out a fairly modern TCP_USER_TIMEOUT socket option is equally important.
+Furthermore, it interacts with TCP keepalives in subtle ways.
 Many people are confused by this.

 In this blog post, we'll try to show how these options work.
-We'll show how a TCP socket can timeout during various stages of its lifetime, and how TCP keepalives and user timeout influence that.
+We'll show how a TCP socket can time out during various stages of its lifetime, and how TCP keepalives and user timeout influence that.
 To better illustrate the internals of TCP connections, we'll mix the outputs of the tcpdump and the ss -o commands.
 This nicely shows the transmitted packets and the changing parameters of the TCP connections.

 SYN-SENT